hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 The Kernel Management encapsulates the details of kernel access, for example, the grid and block mapping of the kernel is defined here.
 Otherwise encapsulates details of the underlying CuPy library (which CUDA file to read, it compiles the code on the creation of the class, function name resolution to level).

-To write your own Kernel Management you want to inherit from the abstract base class Kernel.
+To write your own Kernel Management you should inherit from the abstract base class Kernel.
 You then have to implement the following methods:

 - __init__: With the __init__ method you take the parameters you need for everything involved into your Kernel Management.
 So if you need something to calculate your grid and block mapping you need to take these parameters here.
 At a minimum, you have to take the parameters is_debug and should_log.
   A template for an __init__ method is: